On this page

 Where pupils receive a pass for free travel on commercial or non-commercial buses they may reasonably be expected to walk a distance of up to 1 mile between home / school and a suitable bus stop.

 Blackpool Council will seek to ensure that, whatever method is used to transport a pupil from school, the journey time is reasonable.
 Reasonable journey time is defined as 45 minutes in either direction for pupils of primary school age and 75 minutes in either direction for pupils of secondary school age.
-The Council does not guarantee these times or indeed any estimated time of pick up or drop off.

 As a result of their special educational needs, a child may experience behavioural difficulties as a direct result of their particular needs.
 In these cases the Blackpool Council will make every effort to work with the schools, parents and transport providers to manage instances where the child exhibits these extreme behaviour characteristics.
 Wherever possible these considerations will be taken into account when determining an appropriate and safe form of travel assistance.
 Advice will always be sought from the child's school regarding whether the bad behaviour is directly linked to the special educational needs and appropriate action accordingly taken.